yunmika/PKDP/README.md

 - In the previous version, the optional parameter `test_phe` was only used for evaluating the predictive capability after model training.
 It has been removed in the new version.

 ## Citation
-Han F, Gao M, Zhao Y, Bi C, et al. Improving genomic selection accuracy using a dual-path convolutional neural network framework: a terpenoid case study.
-Unpublished.
+Han, F., Gao, M., Zhao, Y., Bi, C., Yang, Y., Zhang, J., Wang, Y. and Chen, Y. (2025), Improving genomic selection accuracy using a dual-path convolutional neural network framework: a terpenoid case study.
+New Phytol. https://doi.org/10.1111/nph.70727